Dakshinde/padhai-karo/ReadMe.md

 An intelligent learning assistant built with Streamlit and powered by the Gemini API to help engineering students identify weak areas and improve their understanding through personalized quizzes and study plans.

-[Image of the Padhai Karo app in action]

 ## About The Project